FWolfe/Zomboid-Modding-Guide/README.md

 **Lua files from all active mods load in alphabetical order.**

 When you overwrite vanilla code load order is not as important as vanilla Lua files load before mod Lua files.
 But when patching mod's code load order matters.
-You can't overwrite code that hasn't been loaded yet!
+You can't overwrite code that hasn't been loaded yet.
 One way to solve this problem is by ensuring your file gets loaded after by exploiting the alphabetical name load order.

 If the original mod's file is `shared/OriginalCode.lua`.
 Naming your patch `shared/NewCode.lua` will cause your file to load first (N before O), but naming it `shared/PatchCode.lua` will load after (O before P).